edmBernard/redis-monitor/README.md

 - `p + 000 + YYYY-MM-DD HH:MM:SS` : # of pub per time step for the first pattern
 - `c + 000` : counter to track # of pub for the first pattern

-Note:
-- It seem that billboard/c3js have memory leak on updating datas.
-In the current state, memory will leak on each websocket call for update :(

 TODO:
-- Test with charjs instead of c3, hopping they don't have memory leak (charjs use canvas and c3js is svg based).
 - Clean code add abstraction for rocksdb to be able to desactivate it (persistance) and only using standard C++ type (map/vector)
 - add 3 letters alias for keys in command line currently key alias in database is its index in command line